CloudSurfer35/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

+Accessibility is the practice of making your websites usable by as many people as possible.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+2a.
+I first add media queries to allow my page to fluctuate to different device screen sizes.
+2b.
+Flex-box is then utilized in CSS to adjust sections, and divs to adjust to different screen sizes.
+2c.
+Scalable units of measurement shortly after come into play adjusting specific items to move and re-size with %'s, and rem's.

 3. How would you explain the concept of a variable to someone new to programming?

+Variables are used to store information to be referenced and manipulated in a computer program.

 4. What is the purpose of using functions in code?

+Functions enable programmers to break down a problem into smaller chunks, each of which performs a particular task.

 5. How do you access a key inside of an object inside of an array?

+array[object].key = ""

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.